spyke7/eva-01/README.md

 ![](https://img.shields.io/github/license/spyke7/eva-01)
 ![](https://img.shields.io/github/issues/spyke7/eva-01)

 # **Heavily under construction.
 Transitioning completey to c++ and also changing the code structure.
 It will be gonna based on the neon genesis evangelion anime.
-The main parse command is still being written but all other required commands are writted**
+The main parse command is still being written but all other required commands are written**

 <p align="left"> <a href="https://www.gnu.org/software/bash/" target="_blank"> <img src="https://www.vectorlogo.zone/logos/gnu_bash/gnu_bash-icon.svg" alt="bash" width="40" height="40"/> </a>